bluekeyes/templatetree/README.md

 ## Stability

-The API was redesigned in v0.4.0 based on experience with previous versions and should be more stable as a result.
-That said, I still consider this beta software, with the possibility for more changes.
+Beta, API changes possible. v0.4.0 redesigned and simplified the API based on experience with previous versions. v0.5.0 inclued another API break to use generics, but is functionally the same as the previous version.